Dubeyrock/Natural-Language-Processing-with-Disaster-Tweets/README.md

 # Natural-Language-Processing-with-Disaster-Tweets
 Competition Description Twitter has become an important communication channel in times of emergency.
 The ubiquitousness of smartphones enables people to announce an emergency they’re observing in real-time.
-Because of this, more agencies are interested in programatically monitoring Twitter (i.e. disaster relief organizations and news agencies).
+Because of this, more agencies are interested in programatically monitoring Twitter (i.e. disaster relief organizations and news agencies)...

 ![image](https://github.com/Dubeyrock/Natural-Language-Processing-with-Disaster-Tweets/assets/96882359/9647156b-ab2f-41ea-87e5-2800c6107dcc)